xmtp/xmtp-dot-org/docs/client-sdk/swift/tutorials/suppress-apple-push-notifications.md

 ---
-sidebar_label: Suppress Apple push notifications
+sidebar_label: Handle push notifications
 sidebar_position: 2
 ---

-# Suppress Apple push notifications
+# Handle push notifications

 When building an iOS app with XMTP, you might want to suppress certain Apple push notifications.
 For example, you should suppress push notifications for a user's own messages.